denten-books/plain-text/3-format.md

 promises expressed via those interfaces to formalize and secure relationships over computer networks" [@szabo_formalizing_1997].
-Clark, CITED, and Szabo were instrumental in the rise of smart contracts in the 1990s in an attempt to redress the fading efficacy of legal copyright protections.[^ln3-smart] US patent 5845281, issued in 1998, containing the "Method and System for Managing a Data Object so as to Comply with Predetermined Conditions for Usage," is instructive in this regard.
-Greg Benson and Gregory H. Urich, both of Sweden,
+Clark, CITED, and Szabo were instrumental in the rise of smart contracts in the 1990s in an attempt to redress the fading efficacy of legal copyright protections.[^ln3-smart]
-write:

-> The data object owner may want to have permanent secure control over how, when, where, and by whom his property is used.
-Furthermore, he may want to define different rules of engagement for different types of users and different types of security depending on the value of particular objects.
-The rules defined by him shall govern the automated operations enabled by data services and networking.
-The owner may also sell composite objects with different rules governing each constituent object.
-Thus, it is necessary to be able to implement variable and extensible control.
+US patent 5845281, for example, proposed a "Method and System for Managing a Data Object so as to Comply with Predetermined Conditions for Usage."
+"The data object owner may want to have permanent secure control," its authors
+wrote:

+> over how, when, where, and by whom his property is used.
+Furthermore, he may
+> want to define different rules of engagement for different types of users
+> and different types of security depending on the value of particular
+> objects.
+The rules defined by him shall govern the automated operations
+> enabled by data services and networking.
+The owner may also sell composite
+> objects with different rules governing each constituent object
+> [@benson_method_1998].

-The data object, in this case, stands for any media content, from books to music, video, and software.
-Rather then legislating rules for copying and distributing media, the inventors suggest that the medium itself should contain a control layer that would "comply with predetermined conditions of usage," in a way that can be "universally adapted to the needs of both the owner and the user of the data object" [@benson_method_1998, 2:55].
+The data object, in this case, stands for any media content, from books to music, video, or software.
+Similar to the CITED mechanism, it embodies a contractual structure.
+The medium sets the conditions of usage predetermined by its creator.
+Crucially, the smart document can enforce the rules of engagement without revealing them to the reader.
+The codified contract is in fact "tamper proof," itself resistant to access and therefore interpretation.

 !["Concatenated control data and AVI file in memory" [@benson_method_1998].](images/avi-control.png)